adamvallance/cellUview/README.md

 Credits to Richard Bowman and the <a href="https://openflexure.org/">OpenFlexure microscope platform</a> that this project was built upon.

-Credits to Bernd Porr's <a href="https://github.com/berndporr/opencv-camera-callback">OpenCV Camera Callback Class</a>, and Phil Harvey's <a href="https://exiftool.org/">C++ ExifTool library</a> for reading and writing metadata.
+Also, credits to Bernd Porr's <a href="https://github.com/berndporr/opencv-camera-callback">OpenCV Camera Callback Class</a>, and Phil Harvey's <a href="https://exiftool.org/">C++ ExifTool library</a> for reading and writing metadata.

 # Additional Developer Instructions